Asathal: Production

 The film was produced by S. Rajaram, a theatre owner and film distributor under his production house Mala Cine Combines.
 He signed on P. Vasu to write and direct the comedy film, with the director collaborating with Sathyaraj again after several previous successful ventures.
 Scenes which showed the characters in a house were filmed in a bungalow at Neelankarai, Chennai.
+The filming was completed within 37 days.
 Sathyaraj worked on Asathal alongside two other ventures Kunguma Pottu Gounder and the later-shelved Mr. Narathar.

 Soundtrack

-The music was composed by Bharadwaj, while lyrics were written by Gangai Amaran, Kalaikumar and Snehan.
+The music was composed by Bharadwaj.

-Release
+Reception

 Malathi Rangarajan of The Hindu gave the film a mixed review, noting that "Certain scenes are too contrived - the aim is humour but they only tend to irritate", while adding "the screenplay is fast-paced, the dialogue is crisp, it is the story that lags behind".
-Reviewer Balaji Balasubramaniam also gave the film a negative review, remarking that "Vasu has lost his touch and run out of ideas in comedies".
-Another critic noted "A full-length comedy, the narration is fast-paced, the script crisp, and it manages to hold one's attention for the most part."
+Visual Dasan of Kalki panned the humour and music and added that one could have openly appreciated Vasu if he had remade Malayalam film Thoovalsparsham as it is.
+Malini Mannath of Chennai Online noted "A full-length comedy, the narration is fast-paced, the script crisp, and it manages to hold one's attention for the most part."

-The film's story later inspired Sajid Khan's 2007 Hindi comedy film Heyy Babyy which featured Akshay Kumar and Vidya Balan.